-Use the ls -a command to display all files in the letters directory, including hidden files (those with file names that begin with a dot):
+Use the ls -a command to display all files in the letters directory, including hidden files (those with file names that begin with a dot-see "Path Name Shortcuts: Dot and Dot Dot" earlier in this chapter):

 '''

 $ ls -a

 .

 .

 .index

 lit.ltr

 confirm.ltr

 '''